-miRNA mediated gene silencing and ubiquitin mediated protein quality control represents two fundamental mechanisms that control proper gene expression.
-In this study we unexpectedly discovered that fly and human AGO proteins, key components in the miRNA pathway, undergo lipid-mediated phase separation and condense into RNP granules on the endoplasmic reticulum (ER) membrane to control protein production.
-Phase separation on the ER is mediated by electrostatic interactions between a conserved lipid binding motif within the AGOs and lipid PI(4,5)P2.
-ER-localised AGO condensates recruit the E3 ubiquitin ligase Ltn1 to catalyse nascent peptide ubiquitination and coordinate with the VCP-Ufd1-Npl4 complex to process unwanted protein products for proteasomal degradation.
-Collectively, our study provides insight into the understanding of transcription-translation coupling controlled by AGOs via “lipid-mediated phase separation.”
+miRNA-mediated gene silencing and ubiquitin-mediated protein quality control represent two fundamental mechanisms that control proper gene expression.
+In this study, we unexpectedly discovered that fly and human AGO proteins, key components in the miRNA pathway, undergo lipid-mediated phase separation and condense into RNP granules on the endoplasmic reticulum (ER) membrane to control protein production.
+Phase separation on the ER is mediated by electrostatic interactions between a conserved lipid-binding motif within the AGOs and lipid PI(4,5)P2.
+ER-localized AGO condensates recruit the E3 ubiquitin ligase Ltn1 to catalyse nascent peptide ubiquitination and coordinate with the VCP–Ufd1–Npl4 complex to process unwanted protein products for proteasomal degradation.
+Collectively, our study provides insight into the understanding of transcription–translation coupling controlled by AGOs via ‘lipid-mediated phase separation’.